 While searching for an internet provider, you may have come across the term fiber internet and wondered what it is and how it is different from other internet options.
-Fiber internet is the fastest residential internet technology widely available in the market, using fiber-optic lines, which are cables that contain strands of glass or plastic.
+Fiber internet is the fastest residential internet technology widely available in the market.
+It uses fiber-optic lines, which are cables that contain strands of glass or plastic.
 These tiny fiber-optic strands are extremely thin, transmitting light, which then carries data across these fiber-optic cables at incredibly fast speeds.

 As people spend a considerable amount of time online streaming videos, emailing, gaming, working from home, or browsing the web, a fast and reliable internet provider is becoming a basic household necessity.
 With fiber internet on the rise, you may want to get a better understanding of how fiber internet works.
-Below, we answer some of the most common questions about fiber internet and provide you with a thorough overview of what makes fiber so incredible.
+Below, we answer some of the most common questions about fiber internet.
+We’ll also provide you with a thorough overview of what makes fiber so incredible.

 How fast is fiber internet?